gitlabhq/gitlab-runner/docs/executors/docker.md

 Specify arguments to supply to the Docker volume driver when you create volumes for builds.
 For example, you can use these arguments to limit the space for each build to run, in addition to all other driver specific options.
-The following example shows a `config.toml` where the limit that each build can consume is set to 50GB.
+The following example shows a `config.toml` where the limit that each build can consume is set to 50 GB.

 ```toml
 [runners.docker]